shivansh/TCP-IP-Regression-TestSuite/README.md

 **Keep in touch with the latest updates in the project via the [FreeBSD-wiki](https://wiki.freebsd.org/SummerOfCode2016/TCP-IP-RegressionTestSuite/).**

 ## Acknowledgements
 I cannot thank my mentor **Hiren Panchasara** enough for all the help and support which he has given in the entire duration of the project.
 Working in his guidance was full of fun and challenging.
-I would be grateful enough to receive his guidance in the future too while I continue to work on this project. <br>
+I would be extremely grateful to receive his guidance in the future too while I continue to work on this project. <br>
 I also thank **Michael Tuexen** for all his help and guidance during the project. <br>
 I would also like to thank the FreeBSD community for accepting this project, which gave me a chance to gain a lot of knowledge about the community and open source in general.